MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/entities-quickstart.md

 # Entities Quickstart

-Read our introductory blog about [Entities, Objects and Files](https://blog.playfab.com/blog/introducing-entities-objects-and-files)!
+To begin your understanding of this topic, we urge you to read our introductory blog about [Entities, Objects and Files](https://blog.playfab.com/blog/introducing-entities-objects-and-files).

-The Entity API introduces new access patterns that are designed to alleviate the pain points of the current account and data systems.
-With the existing APIs, saving a data value has separate API calls for "Title" access (client/[GetTitleData](xref:titleid.playfabapi.com.client.title-widedatamanagement.gettitledata), admin/[GetTitleData](xref:titleid.playfabapi.com.admin.title-widedatamanagement.gettitledata), server/[GetTitleData](xref:titleid.playfabapi.com.server.title-widedatamanagement.gettitledata)), "Player" access (client/[GetUserReadOnlyData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserreadonlydata), client/[UpdateUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserdata), client/[UpdateUserPublisherData](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserpublisherdata)), and "Character" access (client/[GetCharacterData](xref:titleid.playfabapi.com.client.characterdata.getcharacterdata), client/[UpdateCharacterData](xref:titleid.playfabapi.com.client.characterdata.updatecharacterdata)).
-In the new API scheme, a single call supports saving a data value for a title, player, character, and every other future entity type. combined with powerful access rules that replicate and expand the current system behavior of custom data in a better interface.
+The **Entity API** introduces new access patterns that are designed to alleviate the pain points of the current account and data systems.
+With the existing APIs, saving a data value has separate API calls for:

+-  **Title** access (client/[GetTitleData](xref:titleid.playfabapi.com.client.title-widedatamanagement.gettitledata), admin/[GetTitleData](xref:titleid.playfabapi.com.admin.title-widedatamanagement.gettitledata), server/[GetTitleData](xref:titleid.playfabapi.com.server.title-widedatamanagement.gettitledata)).

+- **Player** access (client/[GetUserReadOnlyData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserreadonlydata), client/[UpdateUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserdata), client/[UpdateUserPublisherData](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserpublisherdata)).
+- **Character** access (client/[GetCharacterData](xref:titleid.playfabapi.com.client.characterdata.getcharacterdata), client/[UpdateCharacterData](xref:titleid.playfabapi.com.client.characterdata.updatecharacterdata)).

+In the new API scheme, a *single* call supports saving a data value for a **Title**, **Player**, **Character**, and every other future entity type. combined with powerful access rules that replicate and expand the current system behavior of custom data in a better interface.

 In some regards, these changes are not backwards compatible.
 However, using them will not change the behavior of the existing APIs.

 ## Terminology

-Entities are any PlayFab concept which can contain data.
-Currently we have a number of built in entity types: "title", "master_player_account", "title_player_account" and "character".
-This system will be expanded, so you will see future entity types added to cover guilds or groups, game servers, and more.
+**Entities** are any PlayFab concept which can contain data.
+Currently we have a number of built in entity types:

+- **Title**

+- **Master_player_account**
+- **Title_player_account**
+- **Character**.

+> [!NOTE]
+> This system is being expanded.
+In the future, you will see entity types added to cover **Guilds** or **Groups**, **Game servers**, and more.

 Because this is a new API, we are refining some of the terms used in other API methods:

-- **title** - This concept is unchanged.
+- **Title** - This concept is unchanged.
 Your title may contain global information available to all players.
 This is similar to [TitleData](xref:titleid.playfabapi.com.client.title-widedatamanagement.gettitledata).
 It is identified by the Title ID (TitleId) of the game/application.

-- **master_player_account** - This entity type allows you to share information about a player across multiple games within a studio.
+- **Master_player_account** - This entity type allows you to share information about a player across multiple games within a studio.
 This is similar to [UserPublisherData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserpublisherdata).
 It is identified by the PlayFab ID (PlayFabId) of the player, which is returned as part of any login or any call to retrieve account information for the player account (for example, [Client/GetAccountInfo](xref:titleid.playfabapi.com.client.accountmanagement.getaccountinfo)).
-- **title_player_account** - This concept is based on User/Player in the existing API methods.
+- **Title_player_account** - This concept is based on User/Player in the existing API methods.
 Each player may contain some information for the current title.
 This is similar to the [GetUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserdata) method.
 This is identified by the Entity ID (EntityKey.Id) you get back in the [EntityKey](xref:titleid.playfabapi.com.authentication.authentication.getentitytoken#entitykey) object on any login where you specify LoginTitlePlayerAccountEntity as true.
-- **character** - This concept is unchanged.
+- **Character** - This concept is unchanged.
 Your player may own characters, which can each contain some information.
 This is similar to [CharacterData](xref:titleid.playfabapi.com.client.characterdata.getcharacterdata).
 It is identified by the Character ID (CharacterId) of the character.

 See the [Available built-in Entity types](../../data/entities/available-built-in-entity-types.md) tutorial, for a list of all built-in Entity types.

 > [!NOTE]
-> Formerly, PlayFabId covered both "master_player" and "title_player" concepts.
+> Formerly, **PlayFabId** covered both **master_player** and **title_player** concepts.
 Separating these concepts simplifies and clarifies the functionality.
 A player can interact with multiple titles that are all in the same studio, so while they can have unique information as a different player in each title, the owner of the studio also needs to identify that player as a single entity with shared data across titles.
 This enables things like cross promotion of games and giving players cross-game rewards.

 ## Entity Initialization

-Before you can use any Entity API calls you must get an [EntityKey](xref:titleid.playfabapi.com.authentication.authentication.getentitytoken#entitykey).
-You do this by using any normal login call, with a new optional parameter [LoginTitlePlayerAccountEntity](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid#loginwithcustomidrequest) set to true, or by calling the [GetEntityToken](xref:titleid.playfabapi.com.authentication.authentication.getentitytoken) API method.
+Before you can use any **Entity API** calls you must get an **[EntityKey](xref:titleid.playfabapi.com.authentication.authentication.getentitytoken#entitykey)**.
+You do this by using any normal login call, with a new optional parameter [LoginTitlePlayerAccountEntity](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid#loginwithcustomidrequest) set to **True**, or by calling the **[GetEntityToken](xref:titleid.playfabapi.com.authentication.authentication.getentitytoken)** API method.

 ```csharp
 PlayFabAuthenticationAPI.GetEntityToken(new GetEntityTokenRequest(),